immunefi-team/Bounty_Boosts/Alchemix/31380 - [SC - High] FluxTokencalculateBPT uses wrong algorithm caus....md

 # `FluxToken.calculateBPT` uses wrong algorithm causing `FluxToken.nftClaim` revenue to be 10,000 times higher than expected

-Submitted on Fri May 17 2024 13:31:09 GMT-0400 (Atlantic Standard Time) by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 19:31:09 UTC by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31380